rafaelmardojai/blanket/TRANSLATORS.md

 # Translators
 This files list all the translations maintainers.
-It's used to call translators to update translations.
+It's used to call translators on new version releases.

 Code  | Language             | Maintainers (GitHub usernames) :---: | :------------------: | :-----------------------------